pearapple123/rime-chunom/README.md

 The Quoc Ngu IME's functionality is limited, and can be improved by adding new words to the #Quoc Ngu section, pressing TAB and repeating them again.

 Some characters may not display correctly.
 This can be fixed by installing one of these fonts: https://www.chunom.org/pages/fonts/

+This IME requires RIME to work - this can be downloaded here https://rime.im/.
+I have written a guide to setting it up on this reddit page (this is for setting up another IME, but the principles are the same).
+If you run into any problems, you can seek help in this Discord server: https://discord.gg/BFbnZvp.